Hakra Ware culture: Settlements

-Recent excavations in the regions of Kunal, Cholsitan and Bhirrana has revealed many things in regards to the lifestyle of the people practicing Hakra Ware culture.
+Recent excavations in the regions of Kunal, Cholsitan and Bhirrana has revealed many things in regards to the lifestyle of the people practising Hakra Ware culture.
 During excavations of Hakra Ware between Pakistan and India, many objects that were unearthed have revealed that Hakra Ware people originated from Cholistan region and slowly spread out towards Kunal and hence the result of Hakra Ware to be found in several of places such as Bhirana, Girwas, Farmana and Rakhigarhi.
 A prospective theory that was reported is the possibility that Hakra Ware people came to Kunal with the intention of new settlement and many findings have supported this evidence along with the fact that there has been a stable and continuous settlement for several years.
-Along with geographical movements from the Hakra Ware people, excavators at several Hakra Ware excavations were able to decipher the occupations and skillset of the people practicing this culture through the pottery that was produced.
-It was further concluded that people practicing Hakra Ware were most probably “good artisans” who were skilled and resourceful with their use of various raw materials.
+Along with geographical movements from the Hakra Ware people, excavators at several Hakra Ware excavations were able to decipher the occupations and skillset of the people practising this culture through the pottery that was produced.
+It was further concluded that people practising Hakra Ware were most probably "good artisans" who were skilled and resourceful with their use of various raw materials.
 Along with the usage of mud, sherds from scraps and usage of bone tools to carve incised lines, people were able to produce other items such as beads and bangles that aided with trade.

 Another significant discovery from excavations especially Bhirrana is the continuous presence of circular pits dug in the soil.
 Such pits were able to provide information about living environments as most of their lifestyle surrounded these pits as they were used for cooking, industrial activities such as melting copper, and religious purposes.
 Moving forward a few years into the Harrappan period, when Hakra Ware flourished, people started migrating out of dwelling pits and built houses made of sun-baked bricks [6].
 Later, during the mature Harappan period, the settlement progressed into a city layout.
-The dietary behaviors were also found through the excavations of Hakra Ware and was found that people were likely to be both herbivores and carnivores.
+The dietary behaviours were also found through the excavations of Hakra Ware and was found that people were likely to be both herbivores and carnivores.
 This conclusion was derived from the discovery of bones of small and big animals and grains.
-The more superficial the soil layers became the larger the bones of animals became and therefore it was concluded that populations practicing Hakra Ware culture consuming largely small animals such as birds and rabbits.
+The more superficial the soil layers became the larger the bones of animals became and therefore it was concluded that populations practising Hakra Ware culture consuming largely small animals such as birds and rabbits.
 The evidence of charred bones indicated that the mode of consumption was through roasting.